 "We can stay with a travel club in Warwick."

 Warwick Castle is very interesting, and walking around the town is also interesting.
 But it is not in the Cotswolds.
 You will need a car, taxi, or bus (called a "coach" in England) to get to the Cotswolds from there.
 You could spend one or two nights in Warwick, then move to a B&B or hotel in Chipping Campden, Stow-On-The-Wold, or Broadway.

 Just what I needed to know.
 I like the thatched cottage idea.
 It is, of course, what I'd REALLY like to do.
 Thank you all.

 Just to be very pedantic - but "Midsomer Murders" is not based in the Cotswolds (at least not the TV programmes).
 The villages are mostly in south Oxfordshire and the rural bits are the Chilterns.
 Also, for a more "authentic" thatched cottage you need to go to somewhere such as Dorset - the Cotswolds' wealth was from sheep.

-Buses stop more frequently, even the "X" buses which stop less often and have leathewr seats and wifi - at least in the gold version - are still buses.
+Buses stop more frequently, even the "X" buses which stop less often and have leather seats and wifi - at least in the gold version - are still buses.

-If you want to bus around the Cotswolds a much more convenient place is Stratford upon Avon which has the occassional buses to Moreton in Marsh.
+If you want to bus around the Cotswolds a much more convenient place is Stratford upon Avon which has the occasional buses to Moreton in Marsh.
 Buses from Warwick will likely involve connections.